Deborah Fallows

 Deborah Fallows is an American writer and linguist.
 She is a fellow at the New America Foundation, and was assistant dean in languages and linguistics at Georgetown University.

 Early life and education

 Fallows grew up in both Minneapolis, Minnesota and Vermilion, Ohio.

 She graduated with a B.A. from Harvard University and received a Ph.D. in theoretical linguistics from the University of Texas.

 Career

 Fallows was the assistant dean of languages and linguistics at Georgetown University.
 She chose to be a stay at home mother after the birth of her second son.
 Fallows wrote of her experiences in her first book, A Mother's Work (1985).

 From 2012 to 2017, Fallows and her husband, James Fallows, flew their single-engine plane across America to visit small towns, which was the basis of their latest book, Our Towns (2018).
 The book was made into an HBO documentary film in 2021.

 Fallows and her husband started the Our Towns Civic Foundation in 2021.

 Personal life

-With James Fallows she has two sons and five grandchildren.
+With James Fallows she has two sons and six grandchildren.